Mammon, Angel of Greed

-Agares stayed silent to this.
-The two gods sat and watched the squirrels battle, the nut Agares had given one had caused them to start quarreling with each other over it.
+Agares had no reply to this.
+The two gods sat and watched the squirrels battle.
+The single nut given by Agares had caused a quarrel.

 Finally Agares asked, “How does it end?”

-“I don’t know” Mammon answered, “I see you rebel, I see him considering creation and then nothing.
+“I don’t know” Mammon answered, “I see you rebel, I see him considering creation, and then nothing.
 I can’t see a future for anyone beyond that moment.
-I believe he kills us all and unmakes creation.”
+I believe he unmakes creation and kills us all.”

 Agares nodded, then asked “What do you think we should have done with Gabella?”